-Identifiers inside ATTRIBUTE can be used to add information which does not fit into the annotation scheme.
-The syntax for specifying ATTRIBUTE is where attribute_items is a list of predefined or user-defined attributes.
+Identifiers inside ATTRIBUTE can be used to add information that does not fit into the annotation scheme.
+The syntax for specifying ATTRIBUTE is where attribute\items is a list of predefined or user-defined attributes.

 '''

 ATTRIBUTE { attribute_items }

 '''

 3.6.6.1 ATTRIBUTE within a PIN object